 If peppers are cooked or roasted, I can eat them without hesitation.
 Roasted red peppers are so delicious – and I credit much of that to the fact that the skin is removed.
-This soup, even though the peppers are not roasted, they are cooked in a delicious broth with some other great ingredients and the whole thing just works.
+In this soup, even though the peppers are not roasted, they are cooked in a delicious broth with some other great ingredients and the whole thing just works.
 If you’re pepper-impaired, (Did I just say that?) give this soup a try; you might just be a converted pepper-hater!
 (Someone stop me!)

-- 2 large onions, finely chopped
+- 2 large white onions, finely diced

-- 3 cloves of garlic, minced
+- 3 cloves garlic, minced

 - 2 green peppers, finely chopped

 - 1 teaspoon salt